SUSAN GILLIS KRUMAN

-Tim is a junior at Pitt majoring in pre-education in hopes of pursuing a career in higher education administration.
+Tim is a senior at Pitt majoring in pre-education in hopes of pursuing a career in higher education administration.
 He is originally from Ambridge, Pennsylvania where he danced and studied acrobatics at Doris Singer Dance Studio.
 Tim is extremely excited and grateful to have become a part of the Pitt Dance Ensemble and looks forward to the many opportunities that are ahead of him because of PDE.
 He possess a strong passion for dance that he is thankful he is able to live out and share with others while at Pitt.
 In addition to PDE, Tim is also a member of the Pitt Blue and Gold Society and is a Resident Assistant for the university.
 Tim would like to thank Susan, the other members of PDE and the executive board, and all those who have impacted his dance journey.
 Hail to Pitt!
 Hail to PDE!